Online Admissions Viewbook

 Founded in a one-room schoolhouse in the Pittsburgh neighborhood of Shadyside in 1883, Shady Side Academy celebrated its 125th anniversary in 2008.
 The school has expanded to include three campuses for grades PK through 12 and has gained a national reputation for its academics, athletics and arts.

-The Junior School is located in the Pittsburgh neighborhood of Point Breeze.
-The Middle and Senior schools are less than a mile from one another in the Fox Chapel suburb of Pittsburgh.
+The Junior School campus is located in the Pittsburgh neighborhood of Point Breeze.
+The Middle and Senior School campuses are less than a mile from one another in the Fox Chapel suburb of Pittsburgh.
 Classes take advantage of the city with trips to the Carnegie museums, Fort Pitt, Heinz Hall, The Andy Warhol Museum and more.

-More than 900 boys and girls, with 22 percent students of color.
+More than 925 boys and girls, with 25 percent students of color.
 Approximately 10 percent of Senior School students are five-day boarders.
-Students come from eight states and 95 ZIP codes.
+Students come from four states and 54 ZIP codes in Allegheny County, plus 11 other Pa. counties.
 When students enroll, they stay and thrive; SSA has the lowest attrition rate of any local independent school.

 Need-based financial assistance is available to students in grades PK-12, and approximately 19 percent of Shady Side students receive financial aid.
 In 2013-2014, we awarded more than $2.9 million to 170 students – an average grant of about $17,000 per student.

-Junior School: The seven-acre campus includes a K-5 building with a gym, stage, library, two computer labs, and SMART Boards in every grade; a new PK facility built in 2007; three playgrounds; an athletic field; and educational gardens.
+Junior School: The seven-acre campus includes a K-5 building with a gym, stage, library, computer lab, Idea Lab, and SMART Boards in every grade; a recently renovated PK building; three playgrounds; an athletic field; and educational gardens.

-Middle School: The 35-acre campus includes two athletic fields (athletes also use the facilities at the nearby Senior School), and an academic building with a separate sixth grade wing, a gym, a library, an auditorium, two computer labs and SMART Boards in every classroom.
+Middle School: The 35-acre campus includes an academic building with a dedicated sixth grade wing, a gym, a library, an auditorium, three science labs (two recently renovated), two computer labs, SMART Boards in every classroom and two athletic fields.
+(Students also use athletic facilities at the nearby Senior School.)

 Senior School: The 130-acre college-like campus features six academic buildings – including Gold LEED-certified Rowe Hall, the Benedum Visual Arts Center, the Hillman Center for Performing Arts and a library – plus a dining hall, two single-gender residence halls and a farm.
 Athletic facilities include a multi-purpose stadium with lights, artificial turf field and eight-lane all-weather track; five additional athletic fields; a full-size ice hockey rink; two gyms; an indoor pool; two fitness facilities; and 10 tennis courts.

 Our average class size is 13.
-The Junior School uses Math in Focus: A Singapore Math Approach, begins Spanish in PK and includes an interdisciplinary humanities class in fifth grade.
-The Middle School's rigorous curriculum includes writing workshops, research projects and the option to take high school-level math classes.
-The Senior School offers advanced courses in all subjects, AP courses, electives in a variety of special areas and independent studies.
+The Junior School curriculum features the Math in Focus (Singapore Math) program, Writing Workshop, Spanish beginning in PK and an interdisciplinary humanities class in fifth grade.
+The Middle School curriculum builds critical thinking and writing skills and includes hands-on science courses, three languages including Chinese, and the option to take high school-level math classes.
+The Senior School’s rigorous college-preparatory curriculum includes advanced courses in all subjects, AP courses, a variety of electives and independent studies, as well as a number of global and off-campus programs.

 Students PK-12 gain an intuitive grasp of technology using computers, iPads and SMART Boards in every grade.
 All three campuses have multiple computer labs and mobile iPad carts that can be used by any teacher.
-The fifth grade offers a 1:1 iPad program.
+A 1:1 iPad program is offered grades 5-8.

 Junior School students have art and music classes several days a week, with instrumental music beginning in third grade.
 Both the Middle and Senior Schools offer an array of visual art and music classes (including several musical ensembles), and perform a fall play and winter musical each year.
 All three schools offer additional arts options after school.